SimonJaspers/notebook/knockout-map.md

 # Adding a `map` method to knockout's subscribables

 Knockout has `observable` and `computed` values.
-These value types are `subscribable`, meaning they can automatically notify other pieces of code whenever their values change.
+These value types are `subscribable`, meaning they can automatically notify other pieces of code whenever they change.

 ```js
 const userName = ko.observable("");